aluxian/Messenger-for-Desktop/README.md

 ## Debugging

 With the move to nw.js 0.14.x, Messenger for Desktop now runs as a Chrome Extension.
 Node and WebKit run in two different contexts.
 When debugging with DevTools, files that are `required()`'d will not be visible when running normally.
-You will need to run in Mixed Context mode.

-Start Messenger for Desktop with `--mixed-context`.
-This will allow debugging of components.
-You may also wish to use Remote Debugging.
-Start this with
+Start Messenger for Desktop with `--remote-debugging-port=9999`.
-`--remote-debugging-port=9999`.
 Then navigate to `http://localhost:9999/`.
+This will allow debugging of other contexts.
+Node runs on the background page, WebKit runs in the App page.
+You will need to set breakpoints in both if you wish to debug across them.

 ## Contributions